elbonian/clahe/README.md

 # Known issues

-The blocksize, bins, and slope parameters to the clahe functions are not range-checked.
-This is done on purpose in case users of the library think of creative uses for those parameters.

 The performance of the code might still be improvable.
 I tried using numpy and other Python-friendly techniques but, apparently, the code I have today is the best performing code I could develop with the time that I had.

 # Acknowledgments